 Instead, select only healthy natural fats that are as unprocessed as possible such as extra virgin olive oil, lard, butter, macadamia oil etc.

 9. Not Replacing Your Electrolytes

-When you give up processed food, for most of us, we also give up the largest contributor of salt to our diet.
+When you give up processed food, most of us, also give up the largest contributor of salt to our diet.

-While water is always your go-to liquid, you also need to replenish electrolytes which will be lost on a low to zero carb diet.
+While water is always your go-to liquid, you also need to replenish electrolytes that will be lost on a low to zero carb diet.

 One of the most coon keto mistakes is not replacing electrolytes or ensuring you get enough from real food.

 You can look after your electrolyte balance by ensuring you are consuming salt, potassium, and magnesium.